-There is so much to see and do in Paris, but there is not a lot information on what to buy in Paris or the best souvenirs from France.
-While Paris is known for the Champs-Elysées and for its french wine, cheese and bread, there are also plenty of unique Paris souvenirs to buy on your vacation.
+There is so much to see and do in Paris, but there is not a lot of information on what to buy in Paris or the best souvenirs to pick up while you are in Paris.
+While Paris is known for the Champs-Elysées and for its French wine, cheese and bread, there are also plenty of unique Paris souvenirs to buy on your vacation.

 Whether it is an Eiffel Tower statue miniature from a street vendor or a Mona Lisa postcard from the Louvre, keep reading for more ideas on what to buy in Paris and make the most of your vacation instead of trying to decide what to buy.

 This list will arm you with the best things to buy in Paris and you can buy them as you find them instead of not being sure if you will find something better and then wishing you had bought something you had seen the day before!

 What to Buy in Paris: Best Souvenirs and Gifts to Buy